delight-im/Knowledge/Web Development.md

  * If you have versioned your referenced resources in HTML, you can just increase the version number to invalidate the cached file for users.
  * Use the free tool OptiPNG to post-process your PNG files.
 It does significantly shrink your file sizes and is a lossless optimization.
  * If you don't enable client-side caching of resources, the browser always checks for modifications, returning with status code 200 or 301.
- * In your server-side code, check whether the HTTP request header "Accept-Encoding" contains "gzip" and return gzipped resources accordingly.
+ * In your server-side code, check whether the HTTP request header `Accept-Encoding` contains `gzip` or `deflate` (or the newer `br`) and return compressed resources accordingly.
+In most cases, your server software should do that automatically.
  * Try to give every part of your website, every entity, a unique and permanent URL (permalink) for sharing and search engine optimization.
  * Usually, you only need a single font per website.
 Never use more than two different fonts, unless you have an exceptional reason for that.
  * Don't use too small objects, graphics, texts and menus.
 Be generous with spacing, for reasons of visual design and ease of use.